 On December 31, 2011, we began to implement a global tax structure to more effectively align the Company's corporate structure and transaction flows with the Company's geographic business operations including responsibility for sales and purchasing activities.
 We have numerous sales offices in foreign locations, operational centers in the Philippines and Singapore, and research and development sites in China, India and the Philippines.
-Revenues from non-Domestic regions account for over 80% of all revenue.
+Revenues from non-Domestic regions account for over 85% of all revenue.
 In addition, the large majority of our suppliers are located in the Asia Pacific region.
-Based on these factors we have created new and realigned existing legal entities, intercompany sales of rights to intellectual property, inventory and fixed assets across different tax jurisdictions, and implemented cost-sharing and intellectual property licensing and royalty agreements between our U.S. and low cost tax jurisdictions.
-These actions created a gain for tax purposes, for which we recorded a \$76.8 million tax provision in the fourth quarter of fiscal 2011.
+Based on these factors we have created new and realigned existing legal entities, completed intercompany sales of rights to intellectual property, inventory and fixed assets across different tax jurisdictions, and implemented cost-sharing and intellectual property licensing and royalty agreements between our U.S. and foreign entities.
+These actions resulted in a gain for tax purposes, for which we recorded a \$76.8 million tax provision in the fourth quarter of fiscal 2011.
 This provision was fully offset by the release of valuation allowance on deferred tax assets of \$76.8 million recorded as a tax benefit during the fourth quarter of fiscal 2011.
 The global tax structure was completed during the first quarter of 2012 upon the intercompany sale of inventory and fixed assets.
-The inventory portion of this intercompany sale is expected to be sold to end customers in the normal course of business.
-As the inventory sells to our end customers, taxes are applied to the gain based on U.S. statutory tax rates, primarily offset by deferred tax assets.
-Over 90% of this inventory has been sold to end customers as of June 30, 2012, and the remainder is expected to be sold in the third quarter of 2012.
-This is expected to result in a substantial decrease in the net tax provision in the third quarter and a further decrease in the fourth quarter.
+During the first nine months of 2012, the inventory portion of this intercompany sale has been sold to end customers in the normal course of business.
+Therefore, taxes were applied to the gain based on U.S. statutory tax rates, primarily offset by deferred tax assets.